 Vittoriosa was the first place where the Knights arrived in 1530 in Malta.
 Also, the first palaces, churches and the Knights “Auberges” were built here.
 Even today, you can see former buildings of Auberge de Castille et Portugal, Auberge d’Auvergne and Provence, Auberge d’ Aragon, and Auberge d’ Angleterre.

 All around Birgu, you can see the fortifications consisting of a series of defensive walls.

 The first fortress was Fort Saint Angelo, built on the place of Castrum Maris, an ancient fortress and castle.
 Later it was the headquarter of the French Army and the British base for the Royal Navy.
 Today it is under the rule of the Maltese government, and the seat of the Sovereign Military Order of Malta.
 Across the Birgu, there is the neighbouring town of Kalkara.

-Once there were four gates in the city, built from limestone during the 18th centuries.
+Once there were four gates in the city, built from limestone during the 18th century.
 Today you can see three of them: the Couvre Porte Gate, the Advanced Gate and the Gate of Provence, while the Porta Marina was destroyed in 1806.
 Also, between the walls of the Couvre Porte Counterguard, there is the Malta War Museum, dedicated to World War II.

 The churches in Birgu and Victoria square

 The oldest church in Birgu and Malta as well as the Collegiate church of Saint Lawrence.
 Built in the baroque style, it was used as the Order’s first conventual church in Malta from 1530 to 1571.
 It is overlooking the Grand harbour and it looks very impressive.

 Close to this church is the Oratory of the Holy Cross.
 It was built in 1720 on the graves of people who died during the Great Siege in 1565.
 And beside it, there is the Oratory of St Joseph, with a small museum.